How Stress and Gut Health are Interconnected

 Communication issues in the gut-brain axis also affect the health of your gut bacteria.
 If the balance of your gut microbiome is off, it may affect norepinephrine and dopamine levels.
 These hormones can directly impact your mood.

 This effect can be so strong that gut problems may actually be one factor behind mood disorders.
-In fact, sometimes doctors prescribe psychological therapy to treat gut problems.
+Sometimes, doctors even prescribe psychological therapy to treat gut problems.

 Don’t stress about taking care of your gut health